Skip to content

 • Test it thoroughly (behavioral simulation as well as post-synthesis functional simulation) using a well-designed testbench.
 You will have to modify the .mem files and the testbench to deal with the bigger matrix.
 Some other cases were not tested by the Lab 1 testbench, such as the non-continuous assertion of S_AXIS_TVALID and M_AXIS_TREADY.
 Hopefully, these should be fine in your design.
 AXI FIFO is unlikely to do a non-continuous assertion of these signals, whereas some other peripherals such as AXI DMA are likely to.

 • Now, integrate this coprocessor using the same procedure you had followed for the original Lab 1 template coprocessor.
 You might want to have a look at the Modifying the Coprocessor page to see how to re-package your modified coprocessor.
-You will have to modify test_fifo_myip_v1_0.cfile as appropriate.
-You will need to have either the Transmit FIFO Depth of AXI Stream FIFO set to 1024 (in Vivado), or send it over two transmit operations in C code to send more than 512 words.
-The first approach will take more hardware but takes less time to send the full data over.
+You will have to modify test_fifo_myip_v1_0.c file as appropriate.
+Make sure that the Transmit FIFO Depth of AXI Stream FIFO is set correctly (in Vivado), or send the data in multiple tranches from your main program.

-• Later, you should modify it to deal with the data streamed from RealTerm, just as you did for Lab 2.
+• Initially, hard code matrices A and B as initialised arrays to avoid the hassle of having to send data over and over.
+Later, you should modify it to deal with the data streamed from RealTerm, just as you did for Lab 2.

 Submission Info